bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 Another cool feature of Bevy systems is automatic parallelism: by inspecting the function parameter types, Bevy can automatically determine if it's safe to run two systems concurrently.
 For example, if you have a system which regenerates character health by modifying a `Health` component, and a different system that manages the characters' mana pool (say, via a `Mana` component), then Bevy knows that these two data sets are _disjoint_ and can be updated at the same time.
 This is particularly important for optimal utilization of multiple CPU cores.
 {% end %}

-Systems usually access Entities and their components via [Queries](../intro/the-next-three-letters#queries), which will be covered in the next section.
+Systems usually access entities and their components via [Queries](../intro/the-next-three-letters#queries), which will be covered in the next section.

 ## Why ECS?